-Money isn't sufficient-Jesus told us to pray for workers (Luke 10:2).
+Money isn't sufficient for missions-Jesus told us to pray for workers (Luke 10:2).
 But without funding, missionaries can't go, or take years longer to reach the field.
-Good stewardship criteria should also be applied to mission giving, as well as to churches.
-Some missionaries and agencies are simply bad investments.
-We need to give to humble, loving and Spirit-filled persons of excellent character who are contributing to the work of the Kingdom as God has gifted them, and at the place on the line of battle the Lord has directed.
-Some mission agencies fix support levels extremely high (\$100,000+/year in Africa) or take an inordinate amount for administrative overhead (15%+).
+Good stewardship criteria should be applied to mission giving, as well as to churches.
+Some missionaries and agencies are simply bad investments16.
+We need to give to humble, loving and Spirit-filled persons of excellent character, who are contributing to the work of the Kingdom as God has gifted them, and at the place on the line of battle the Lord has directed.
+Some mission agencies fix extremely high support levels (\$100,000+/year in Africa) or take a large amount for administrative overhead (15%+).
 We are to send missionaries out "in a manner worthy of God" (3 John 1:6), but not at princely support levels, which tend to separate missionaries from the nationals.
-At the other extreme, some African-American missionaries in Africa live on less than \$20,000 per year.
+At the other extreme, some African-American missionaries in Africa serve with less than \$20,000 per year.

 If local church leaders lack the faith and commitment to fund local and global missions, prayerfully ask the leaders to reconsider their priorities.
 If they still lack vision, rebalance your personal giving to include giving to reach those who really are perishing.
-You (or indeed a church) may have to decide not to go into debt, to be able to continue to support missions at current levels.
+You (or indeed a church) may have to decide not to go into debt, in order to continue to support missions at current levels.
 We may sacrifice an expensive vacation and the lifestyle we owe to ourselves, for the lifestyle we owe to Christ.
 He gave us richly all things to enjoy (1 Tim.
 6:17), and it's right to enjoy those gifts.
-But He also commanded that we be "rich in good deeds."
+He also commanded that we be "rich in good deeds."
 "You will be made rich in every way so that you can be generous on every occasion..."
 (2 Cor 9:11).
-God, by the Spirit, can teach us the balance point between enjoying and conveying of the blessings of God, and how to make discerning generosity a lifestyle.
+God, by the Spirit, can teach us and our churches the balance point between enjoying and conveying of the blessings of God, and how to make discerning generosity a lifestyle.